NucleusPowered/site-v1/docs/faqs.md

 makes Sponge a viable choice for all server owners to cover the basics, whether they be vanilla servers or modded servers.
 It lets you get on with making your server unique with a solid base you can trust!

+If you want more information on Sponge, see their [website](https://spongepowered.org) and [documentation](https://docs.spongepowered.org).

 ### Who is behind the Nucleus Project?

 The Nucleus Project is lead by `dualspiral`, and he has some support from `HassanS6000`, the lead of EssentialCmds.